GeneralYouri/project-euler/src/20/README.md

 To do so, we work with log10 and see how many times our input number fits within that 50%.
 Then we calculate how much is left and base our chunk size off that.

-TODO: For this problem, applying multiple number per round has not yet been implemented.
+// TODO: For this problem, applying multiple numbers per round has not yet been implemented.